dynamoose/dynamoose/docs/api/Model.md

 ## Model.batchDelete(keys[, settings][, callback])

-You can use Model.batchDelete to delete documents from DynamoDB.
+You can use Model.batchDelete to delete items from DynamoDB.
 This method uses the `batchWriteItem` DynamoDB API call to delete the objects.

 This method returns a promise that will resolve when the operation is complete, this promise will reject upon failure.
 You can also pass in a function into the `callback` parameter to have it be used in a callback format as opposed to a promise format.
 In the event the operation was successful, an object with the `unprocessedItems` will be returned to you.
 Otherwise an error will be thrown.